bingomanatee/mcp/README.md

 -- a rat letting a country song run its course indicates that the rat likes country, similarly with rock, but the lever data is kind of redundant with this information.

+### A note on method names

+The MCP class is intended to serve as a foundation for a potentially significantly sized control/model class.
+As such the mcp external methods are all prefixed with mcp, to differentatiate the constructivve methods from the resulting actions and properties.

+#### MCP?

+MCP is the original Master Control Program from Tron, the movie that made me want to get into computers in the first place.

 ## License

 MIT © [Wonderland Labs](http://www.wonderlandlabs.com)